Ponderosa/dancing_duck/STYLE.md

 - Use descriptive naming for any global variables or interfaces
 - Use descriptive naming when in doubt
 - Exceptions are loop counters and internal variables to short functions
+- Excpetion: Anytime when interacting with library, such as FreeRTOS, the naming convention of that library may bleed into this project.
+We are working with multiple libraries and cannot just inherit one style.

 ### Modules
 - .c and .h files should be snake case (all_lower_case_with_underscores)